Ridley Lay Ministry

 The degree combines three equally important aspects of learning, providing you with a unique and deeply transformative learning experience.
 These three areas are:

-3. A space, facilitated by highly experienced practitioners, where you can learn alongside peers and struggle with the realities of applying your learning into practice.
+- Reflection: a safe transformative space, facilitated by highly experienced practitioners, where you can learn alongside peers and struggle with the realities of applying your learning into practice

 For further information on our pedagogy do ask us for a free copy of the Grove booklet on PC3 training.
 The booklet can also be purchased direct from Amazon.